marco-create/Retinotopy/README.md

 # Retinotopy
 [Retinotopy](http://fourier.eng.hmc.edu/e180/lectures/v1/node3.html) is a procedure to map the projections of visual neurons from the retina to the visual brain areas.:eyes: :brain:
-The following pipeline has been created to provide a clear and step-by-step pipeline in analyzing the eccentricity and polar coordinates of neuron receptive fields.
+The following procedure has been created to provide a clear and step-by-step pipeline in modelling the features of population receptive fields (pRF) of neurons in visual areas of human brain.
 The main software is [mrVista](https://github.com/vistalab/vistasoft) developed by [vistalab](https://github.com/vistalab) from Stanford University.
 The functional preprocessing is made using Statistical Parametric Mapping ([SPM12](https://www.fil.ion.ucl.ac.uk/spm/)).